robi42/boot-rest/README.md

 Note: this thing is ready to be deployed on Heroku (and verified to run packaged as WAR in Tomcat 8 as `ROOT` context).

-FYI: using Spring Data Elasticsearch as embedded data source provider for fun.
+FYI: using Spring Data Elasticsearch as embedded data source provider for fun & DRYness.

 PS: Bootstrap/Angular SPA is developed & built with the help of Yeoman, Gulp, and JSPM/ES6...<br>
     So, you'll need to have Node.js/NPM as well as JSPM and Gulp CLI (globally) installed.